Chapter 70 : You Might Think She's Bulletproof, But She's Not

 “But, er . . .
 This is hard for me to say . . .
 Things I have expected of Anna throughout her life haven’t exactly come true.
 And if you’re part of that, I’d rather it be you than anyone else.
 So . . .
 Er, good luck.”
 She turned and left abruptly.

-, I marveled.
+What an odd woman, I marveled.
 She doesn’t even make sense half the time.

 And that, of course, left Jason.